niinamehtala/harjoitustyo/README.md

 ## How to use

-1. Home Page: From the homepage, users can select one of the three activities
+1.	**Home Page**: From the homepage, users can select one of the three activities
-2. Historical Events: Historical Events section shows events from Wikipedia
+2.	**Historical events on this day**: Section shows _On this day_ -events from Wikipedia when visiting the page
-3. Rock paper scissors: Choose your option by clicking the image, and see if you can beat the computer
+3.	**Rock paper scissors**: Choose your option by clicking the image, and see if you can beat the computer
-4. Break Challenge: Click the button to get a random break challenge to complete during your break
+4.	**Break Challenge**: Click the button to get a random break challenge to complete during your break

 ## Technologies used

-* HTML: Used for the structure of the web pages
+*	**HTML**: Used for the structure of the web pages
-* CSS: For styling the different elements
+*	**CSS**: For styling the different elements
-* JavaScript: Handles the functionality of fetching data from the Wikipedia API, the game logic for Rock paper scissors, and randomizing the Break Challenge tasks
+*	**JavaScript**: Handles the functionality of fetching data from the Wikipedia API, the game logic for Rock paper scissors, and randomizing the Break Challenge tasks
-* Wikipedia API: Fetches the "on this day" historical events
+*	**Wikipedia API**: Fetches the "on this day" historical events

 ## Installation and setup

-1. Clone the repository:
+1. **Clone the repository:**
 ```shell
 git clone https://github.com/niinamehtala/harjoitustyo.git
 ```

-2. Navigate to the project folder:
+2. **Navigate to the project folder:**
 ```shell
 cd harjoitustyo
 ```

-3. Open the `index.html` file in your browser to start using the Break Room.
-For example:
+3. **Open the `index.html` file in your browser to start using the Break Room.
+For example:**
 ```shell
 open -a "Google Chrome" index.html
 ```